 Section 23(1) of the Code does not apply to the deduction of an amount for the first payment of interest charges under a credit contract, but only if the deduction relates to interest charges for a period that is less than the normal period for which interest charges are to be periodically debited to the debtor’s account.

+Note for this regulation:

-Note — Section 23(1) of the Code provides, among other things, that a credit provider must not deduct from a payment to, or in accordance with the instructions of, the debtor an amount for interest charges under the credit contract.
+Section 23(1) of the Code provides, among other things, that a credit provider must not deduct from a payment to, or in accordance with the instructions of, the debtor an amount for interest charges under the credit contract.
 Section 23(2) of the Code authorises the making of regulations that exempt from that prohibition the deduction of an amount for the first payment of interest charges.

 17. Calculation of unpaid daily balances